 In an age of fast and constantly changing television, keeping the viewers attention is more challenging than ever.
 Fast paced dramas, news reports cutting from newsroom to reporters in the field and of course the exciting world of live sports with dialogue flying a mile a minute, it’s sometimes a wonder that anyone can keep up sometimes with everything that is being said.

 Now imagine turning that dialogue into text in real time!
 This is a tool which benefits £12 million people who are deaf or have a hearing loss in the UK.
-This is relied upon for their news and entertainment and to keep them connected and informed about the world around them.
+Many deaf and hard of hearing people rely on captions for their news and entertainment and to keep them connected and informed about the world around them.

-This is the role that highly skilled Live Captioners carry out on a daily basis.
+It is this role that highly skilled Live Captioners carry out on a daily basis.

-Fast and accurate live captions can only be generated in two ways:
+You generate fast and accurate live captions in two ways: